 According to the UK’s Chartered Institute of Public Relations (CIPR), “Public relations is about reputation – the result of what you do, what you say, and what others say about you.”
 Meanwhile, Blogspot’s Caroline Forsey says, “Public Relations professionals help a business ... cultivate a positive reputation with the public through various unpaid or earned communications ....
 They also help clients defend their reputation during a crisis that threatens their credibility.”

 Five Ways PR Drives Reputation Management and Investor Confidence

 2) Provides media/influencer relations expertise – The media’s job is to expose companies, whether they’re thriving or crumbling.
-PR professionals can drive the positive media and influencer coverage required to influence public opinion and provide rapid intervention to address negative perceptions that can damage a company’s reputation.
+PR professionals can drive the positive media, analyst, and influencer coverage required to drive public opinion and provide rapid intervention to address negative perceptions that can damage a company’s reputation.

 Investor Funds Are Your Company’s Lifeblood

 When it comes to rep management, don’t go it alone.

 Choose professionalism and efficiency.
 If you’ve ever tried to do PR, you already know that it’s as time consuming as it is effective.
 Get samples of an agency’s work, get recommendations, and interview them to see with whom you’re comfortable.
 Then, work hand-in-glove to build the PR system that enhances your business, addresses its goals, and adds to your reputation to attract investors.